nipy/nipype/doc/users/neurodocker.rst

    image.
 The package manager is ``apt`` or ``yum``, depending on the base image.
 2. Next, users should configure the container to fit their needs.
-This includes installing neuroimaing software, installing packages from the chosen package manager, installing Python and Python packages, copying files from the local machine into the container, and other operations.
+This includes installing neuroimaging software, installing packages from the chosen package manager, installing Python and Python packages, copying files from the local machine into the container, and other operations.
 The list of supported neuroimaging software packages is available in the ``neurodocker`` help